azi-org/electron-template/README.md

-# vue3-template
+# electron-template
-an ordinary vue3 template
+an ordinary electron template